polydojo/vilo/README.md

     return "You sent a POST request at path: /newTask";
 ```

-If you have static CSS, JS, image or other static files, you can use `res.staticFile(filepath, [mimeType])` for serving them.
+If you have static CSS, JS, image or other files, serve them using `res.staticFile(filepath, [mimeType])`.
 For example, let's say you have the following directory structure:
 ```
 - app.py
 - config.py